pausoto7/hydroGraphR/README.md

 - Generate hydrographs: Users can create clear and customizable plots that overlay the current year’s hydrometric data on historical trends, making it easy to identify deviations or anomalies.
-- Customize visualization settings: The package allows for fine-tuned control over axis scaling, line styles, colors, and annotations, ensuring clarity and effectiveness in communication.
+- Customize scales: The package provides fine-tuned control over axis scaling and time period selection, allowing users to adjust date ranges and data visualization as needed.

 By automating many of the repetitive tasks involved in hydrograph creation, hydroGraphR enhances efficiency and consistency in